Timothy Fancourt

-Sir Timothy Miles Fancourt, KC, styled Mr Justice Fancourt, is a judge of the English High Court.
+Sir Timothy Miles Fancourt (born 30 August 1964), judicially styled as Mr Justice Fancourt, is a judge of the English High Court.

 Personal life and education

-Fancourt was born on the 30th of August 1964 and attended Whitgift School in Croydon.
+Fancourt was born on 30 August 1964 and attended Whitgift School in Croydon.
 He studied law at Gonville and Caius College, Cambridge.

-He married Emily Windsor in 2000, with whom he has a daughter.
+He has returned to Caius to preside over College moot trial competitions.